 The pitch-black warehouse smelled of iron.

 “They really went after you, Omicron,” came a voice from the shadows.
-“From the Twin Cities to Aries to here.”
+“From the Twin Cities to Aries to here.
+Bastards.”

-“No, they didn’t send a saint candidate.
+“No, a saint candidate didn’t come.
 They must not see us as enough a threat.”

 “That’s a good thing.
 Usian failed and the Geminians still have our shipment.
 Plus, Verga’s dead.”